Healthdirect Free Australian health advice you can count on.

 How long does orthodontic treatment take?

-Many people will then need to wear some sort of device to keep their teeth in position for some years, or for the rest of their life.
-Teeth tend to move back to their original position over time.
 The device might be used only at night, or it might be used permanently.
 You can discuss this with the orthodontist.

-The cost of treatment will vary depending on the situation.
-Ask the orthodontist for a quote so that you know what to expect.
-It's a good idea to check if the quote covers:
+The cost of treatment will vary depending on your situation.
+Ask your orthodontist for a quote so that you know what to expect.

-• post-treatment reviews
+• post-treatment retainers

 If you have health insurance, check whether you can claim some costs.